awsdocs/amazon-connect-admin-guide/doc_source/rules-task-contact-attributes.md

 You can have up to 5 contact attributes in a rule\.

 You can design flows to use the contact attributes you specify in a rule, and then route the task accordingly\.
-For example, a call arrives in your contact center\.
-When Contact Lens analyzes the call, it gets a hit on the **Compliance** rule\.
-The contact record that's created for the call includes information similar to the following image:
+For example, a call or chat arrives in your contact center\.
+When Contact Lens analyzes the call or chat, it gets a hit on the **Compliance** rule\.
+The contact record that's created for the call, for example, includes information similar to the following image:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-rules-attributes-example1.png)